What the BRIEF-2 Measures — and What It Doesn't

 Very Elevated GEC, Flat Profile

 All or most scales are elevated at a similar level.
-Suggests global EF impairment — the student has broad difficulty across behavioral regulation and metacognition.
+Suggests global EF impairment — the student has broad difficulty across all three indexes: behavior regulation, emotion regulation, and cognitive regulation.
 Most consistent with ID or severe ADHD.
 In FIE: describe the pervasive pattern and its educational impact across all domains.

 Elevated GEC, Uneven Profile